wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 2.0.8 =
 * Improvement - Better list of available accounts.
+* Improvement/Bug fix - a lot of cosmetic interface changes and code optimizations for problem fixing and better looking.
 * Bug fix - Google+ Wrong options when using "Repost Button"
 * Bug fix - Google+ Fixed publishing of new lines in messages.
+* Bug fix - Pinterest Settings Disappearance

 = 2.0.7 =
 * Improvement - Better list of available accounts.